linkerd/website/linkerd.io/content/2.10/tasks/linkerd-smi.md

 ```

 This installs a simple client, and two server deployments.
-One of the server deployments i.e `faling-svc` always returns a 500 error,
+One of the server deployments i.e `failing-svc` always returns a 500 error,
 and the other one i.e `backend-svc` always returns a 200.

 ```bash